Lager beers between tradition and modernity

 A profile that changes over time

-Brewing and aging: time, this magic ingredient
+Brewing and aging: time, the magic ingredient

 A process where patience is king